Step-by-Step ETC Guide for NIRCam Deep Field Imaging with MIRI Imaging Parallels

 See also: JWST ETC Calculations Page Overview

 The signal-to-noise estimates are carried out under the Calculations tab.
 This program requires NIRCam short wavelength (SW) imaging, NIRCam long wavelength (LW) imaging, and MIRI imaging calculations.
-For each calculation, we must specify, in the calculations editor panel, the Scene (which we defined above), Background, Instrument Setup, Detector Setup, and Strategy.
+For each calculation, you must specify, in the Calculations editor panel, the Scene (which was defined above), Background, Instrument Setup, Detector Setup, and Strategy.
 The aim will be to detect both galaxies with NIRCam exposure times from about 30 to 65 ks, where these approximate depths were pre-determined based on the numbers of high-z galaxies expected (see NIRCam Deep Field Imaging with MIRI Imaging Parallels).

-The following table summarizes the input parameters to be used with multiple filters.
-Below, we justify these selections and provide additional input parameters for the individual filters.
+The following table summarizes input parameters to be used with multiple filters.

 Table 2.
 Input Calculation parameters